Darknet - What Is It and How Can I Access It?

 Onion Links: Navigating the Virtual Shadow World

 Once you've downloaded and installed Tor, your system should connect to the network without issue.
-Now, you'll need to choose: Normal, anonymous surfing in the Clearnet or a trip to the Darknet.
-To do the latter, you'll need to go a bit deeper into the virtual universe of the Web.
+Now, you'll need to choose: Normal, anonymous surfing in the Clearnet, or a trip to the Darknet.
+To do the latter, it's necessary to step a bit deeper.

-As mentioned above, regular browsers and search engines don't work for Darknet pages, so you'll need to use Ahmia.fi or Torch instead, both of which are Darknet search engines.
-You won't find domain names like .com either, with all Darknet addresses consisting of combinations of letters and numbers with the ending .onion.
+As mentioned above, regular browsers and search engines don't work for Darknet pages, so you'll need to use Darknet search engines like Ahmia.fi or Torch.
+Don't expect domains to end in .com either, since all Darknet addresses instead consist of combinations of letters and numbers with the ending .onion.

 Ahmia is one of the Darknet's most popular search engines.